atharvaa115/AI-Predictive-Maintenance-Appliance/README.md

 ## Project Overview

-This project focuses on developing an AI-powered system for predictive maintenance of domestic or industrial appliances.
+This project focuses on developing an an AI-powered system for predictive maintenance of domestic or industrial appliances.
 The primary goal is to shift from reactive (fix-when-broken) to proactive (predict-and-prevent) maintenance strategies, thereby minimizing downtime, reducing repair costs, and extending appliance lifespan.

 The system leverages anomaly detection techniques on sensor data to identify early signs of potential equipment failure.